OpenNebula/addon-lxcone/Guide.md

 Mount the directory
 ```
 # mount /var/lib/one
+# mount /var/log/one
 ```

 Now, the `frontend` should be able to SSH inside the host without password using the **oneadmin** user.

 #### Warning
 > Node will automatically try to mount /var/lib/one every time it starts.
 This is recommended, specially if you are using shared storage, but an error will occur if the frontend is down when the node boots up.
-If this happen, manually mount /var/lib/one and everything should be fine or setup as **noauto** intead of **auto** at the end of **/etc/fstab** line added previously.
+If this happen, manually mount /var/lib/one and everything should be fine or write as **noauto** instead of **auto** at the end of **/etc/fstab** line added previously.

 ### 2.5.
 Add **oneadmin** to the **sudoers** file, and enable it to run **root** commands without password.